 Dried Fruits and Nuts

 Dried fruits and nuts are light, convenient and packed with more than enough energy, protein and vitamins.
 You can make yours at home, using almonds, pecans, pretzels, raisins, hazelnuts and peanuts or buy prepacked fruits and nuts from a grocery store.
+Check out our review of the best hiking snacks for more information.

 Dried fruits and nuts keep for about a month and their prepacked varieties keep for longer times.
 Just be sure to store both your homemade or prepacked treats away from heat, moisture and direct sunlight.